-Of all the possible twists in the star-crossed -overs genre, falling in love across the chain link fences dividing pro– and anti–death penalty activists is nothing if not novel.
+Of all the possible twists in the star-crossed-lovers genre, falling in love across the chain link fences dividing pro– and anti–death penalty activists is nothing if not novel.
 Throw in the wrench of sexual awakening, class differences, and the impending death of a parent, and you’ve got a lot of issues to handle in a single movie.
 The greatest triumph of “My Days of Mercy” is that it handles such heavy subject matter with grace and — mercifully — as light a touch as good taste will allow.
 Of course, that successful execution only goes so far in a lesbian romance about capital punishment.
 That’s a tough sell, no matter your politics.

 Produced by stars Ellen Page and Kate Mara, along with Killer Films’ Christine Vachon, the film tells the story of a young activist named Lucy (Page) whose life is altered unimaginably by a tragedy that landed her father on death row.
 With her sister Martha (a smoldering Amy Seimetz) and a little brother nearly her size (Charlie Shotwell), Lucy spends weekends attending executions with a tight-knit community of death-penalty activists.